The Lonely Passion of Judith Hearne

 The screenplay was by Peter Nelson from the novel Judith Hearne by Northern Irish-Canadian writer Brian Moore.
 The story presents "a character study film about a woman's rage against the Church for her wasted life".
 Moore wrote the novel after leaving Ireland, in part because of the religious conflict there, and was living in Canada.
 The book was published in 1955 and was optioned for the stage and screen almost immediately.
 John Huston optioned it for a film with Katharine Hepburn.
 Director Irvin Kershner planned on casting Deborah Kerr.
 Eventually, Jack Clayton, a Catholic himself, was chosen to direct.

 The cast also features Wendy Hiller, Marie Kean, Ian McNeice, Alan Devlin, Prunella Scales, Sheila Reid, and Aidan Gillen in his first film appearance.
 The novel is set in Belfast, but for the film the story was relocated to Dublin.

 BBC Radio 4 produced a radio drama adaptation directed by Michael Quinn in 1995.

 Plot

-Judith Hearne is a lonely, middle-aged, Irish spinster from a good family in distressed circumstances who gives piano lessons independently but is losing pupils.
-After moving into a rooming house in Dublin, she meets and becomes attracted to the landlady’s widowed brother, the charming James Madden, who has returned from the United States.
+Dublin, the 1950s.
+Judith Hearne is a lonely, middle-aged, Irish Catholic spinster from a respectable family in distressed circumstances who gives piano lessons independently but is losing pupils.
+After moving into a rooming house in Dublin, she meets and becomes attracted to the landlady's widowed brother, the charming James Madden, who has returned from the United States.
 Madden notices her inherited jewellery and believes wrongly that she is reasonably well-off and might invest in his business idea.